nidhitechno716-commits/E-Commerce-Company/README.md

 ORDER BY SalesFrequency DESC
 LIMIT 5;
 ```
-8.**List products purchased by less than 40% of the customer base, indicating potential mismatches between inventory and customer interest.**
+8.**List products purchased by less than 40% of the customer base, indicating potential mismatches between inventory and customer interest**
 ```sql
 WITH ProductCustomerCount AS (
     SELECT